Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/07_static_fields/static_fields.rst

     Does it mean that through constructor of a static object I can inject a function to be run before main?

 Yes.
 Obviously this should not be abused.
-Order of intialization of objects with *static storage duration* is *undefined* but C++ guuatantees that standard library objects are initialized first - this means that you can use :cch:`std::cout` before :cch:`main` starts executing.
+Order of intialization of objects with *static storage duration* is *undefined* but C++ guarantees that standard library objects are initialized first - this means that you can use :cch:`std::cout` before :cch:`main` starts executing.